 Congenital Cardiac Surgery Fellowship

-The Duke Congenital Cardiac Surgery Fellowship is a 12-month clinical fellowship designed to develop an autonomous pediatric heart surgeon in the full spectrum of congenital operations.
+The Duke Congenital Cardiac Surgery Fellowship is a 2-year clinical fellowship designed to develop an autonomous pediatric heart surgeon in the full spectrum of congenital operations.

 Craniomaxillofacial Trauma and Reconstructive Surgery Fellowship